jmgirard/circumplex/tests/testthat/_snaps/instrument_oop.md

     Hopwood et al. (2011)
     <https://doi.org/10.1111/j.1467-6494.2011.00696.x>

-# The norms function detects when no norms are available

-    The ISC currently has no normative data sets.
-    NULL

 # The instruments function produces the expected output

     The circumplex package currently includes 14 instruments: